No Upcoming Events (other than writing)

-I was delighted to read at Waterstones, Cork, for World Book Day on March 7th, 2019 with Thomas McCarthy and Danielle McLaughlin.
+I was delighted to read at Waterstones, Cork, for World Book Day with Thomas McCarthy and Danielle McLaughlin.
 Some photos here.

 My next planned reading is at the West Cork Literary Festival in Bantry in July 2019, I will give more details when they are available.

 Other Past Events and News